 Your main goal when storing charcoal is to prevent it from getting wet and most importantly away from an open flame, especially if you are storing it indoors.
 A lot of people will tell you that you should put the charcoal in a ziplock bag and in a waterproof container, although this is a good idea if you want to flood your basement but other than that it is fairly pointless.
 I personally use the bag in which the charcoal came and if I have opened it up then I will place it in a large garbage bag and tie a knot on its end.

 I store my charcoal indoors, far away from anything which can get it wet and away from an open-source of flame, so basically don’t store it under the sink.
 The main reason why I put the charcoal bag in a garbage bag is that once you opened up the charcoal bag then you will want to avoid messing up everything with charcoal dust indoors.
+If you have termites in your firewood then check out my recent article Termites in firewood ( How to get rid of them? ).

 Does charcoal whiten teeth?

-Only a couple of centuries ago, a lot of people have been using charcoal to brush their teeth with, although they did only use their fingers to wash their teeth, but it was still better than nothing.
+Only a couple of centuries ago, a lot of people have been using charcoal to brush their teeth, although they did only use their fingers to wash their teeth, but it was still better than nothing.
 You have probably seen some teeth whitening products that contain activated charcoal.
-Generally speaking, activated charcoal is used because it is abrasive and some people consider it to be better than the silica which is in some tooth whitening products.
+Generally speaking, activated charcoal is used because it is abrasive and some people consider it to be better than silica which is in some tooth whitening products.

 The problem is that the activated charcoal might actually destroy the enamel of your teeth after prolonged usage, which will absolutely destroy your teeth in the long run.
 So if you get a teeth whitening product then only use it as instructed on the pack.